matplotlib/mplfinance/doc/source/index.rst

 up dependencies, like :mod:`pandas` or :mod:`scipy` and expose a more powerful API to the user.

-We are looking for a finance domain-export to lead this effort!
+We are looking for a finance domain-expert to lead this effort!

 * :ref:`genindex`